-Anna very kindly offered to share a blog with us as she is unable to make it next week to #EuroWinTec - thanks Anna for sitting down with us pre-conference!
+Anna very kindly offered to share a blog with us as she was unable to make it to European Women in Technology - thanks Anna for sitting down with us pre-conference!

 A little bit about Anna..